 43. Substantial Performance.
 This Contract shall be deemed to be substantially performed only when fully performed according to its terms and conditions and any written amendments or supplements.

 44. Taxes.
 The State is exempt from most state and local taxes and many federal taxes.
-The State will not be responsible for any taxes levied on the Contractor as a result of this Contract.
+The State will not be responsible for any taxes levied on Delta Dental as a result of this Contract.

 45. Termination for Convenience.
-This Contract may be terminated, in whole or in part, by the State, which shall include and is not limited to IDOA and the State Budget Agency whenever, for any reason, the State determines that such termination is in its best interest.
-Termination of services shall be effected by delivery to the Contractor of a Termination Notice at least thirty (30) days prior to the termination effective date, specifying the extent to which performance of services under such termination becomes effective.
-The Contractor shall be compensated for services properly rendered prior to the effective date of termination.
+This Contract may be terminated, in whole or in part, by the State, which shall include and is not limited to Indiana Department of Administration (“IDOA”) and the State Budget Agency whenever, for any reason, the State determines that such termination is in its best interest.
+Termination of services shall be effected by delivery to Delta Dental of a Termination Notice at least thirty (30) days prior to the termination effective date, specifying the extent to which performance of services under such termination becomes effective.
+Delta Dental shall be compensated for services properly rendered prior to the effective date of termination.
 The State will not be liable for services performed after the effective date of termination.
-The Contractor shall be compensated for services herein provided but in no case shall total payment made to the Contractor exceed the original contract price or shall any price increase be allowed on individual line items if canceled only in part prior to the original termination date.
+Delta Dental shall be compensated for services herein provided but in no case shall total payment made to Delta Dental exceed the original contract price or shall any price increase be allowed on individual line items if canceled only in part prior to the original termination date.
 For the purposes of this paragraph, the parties stipulate and agree that IDOA shall be deemed to be a party to this Contract with authority to terminate the same for convenience when such termination is determined by the Commissioner of IDOA to be in the best interests of the State.

 46. Termination for Default.

-A. With the provision of thirty (30) days’ notice to the Contractor, the State may terminate this Contract in whole or in part if the Contractor fails to:

-1. Correct or cure any breach of this Contract; the time to correct or cure the breach may be extended beyond thirty (30) days if the State determines progress is being made and the extension is agreed to by the parties;
+A. With the provision of thirty (30) days’ notice to Delta Dental, the State may terminate this Contract if Delta Dental fails to correct or cure any breach of this Contract within such thirty (30) day period.
+The time to correct or cure the breach may be extended beyond thirty (30) days if the State determines progress is being made and the extension is agreed to by the parties.

-2. Deliver the supplies or perform the services within the time specified in this Contract or any extension;

-3. Make progress so as to endanger performance of this Contract; or

-4. Perform any of the other provisions of this Contract.

-B. If the State terminates this Contract in whole or in part, it may acquire, under the terms and in the manner the State considers appropriate, supplies or services similar to those terminated, and the Contractor will be liable to the State for any excess costs for those supplies or services.
-However, the Contractor shall continue the work not terminated.
+B. Deleted

 C. The State shall pay the contract price for completed supplies delivered and services accepted.
-The Contractor and the State shall agree on the amount of payment for manufacturing materials delivered and accepted and for the protection and preservation of the property.
-Failure to agree will be a dispute under the Disputes clause.
-The State may withhold from these amounts any sum the State determines to be necessary to protect the State against loss because of outstanding liens or claims of former lien holders.

 D. The rights and remedies of the State in this clause are in addition to any other rights and remedies provided by law or equity or under this Contract.